crate/cratedb-guide/docs/admin/circuit-breaker.rst

 trips and cuts power to prevent the wires from melting.
 The same principle applies in software, only the resource under pressure is memory, CPU, file descriptors, or an external service.

-In CrateDB the critical resource is **RAM**.
+In CrateDB, the critical resource is **RAM**.
 Queries run in parallel across many shards; a single oversized aggregation or JOIN can allocate gigabytes in milliseconds.
 The breaker detects this and aborts the query with a ``CircuitBreakingException`` instead of letting the JVM run out of heap and crash the node.